sasadov/payday/README.md

 ## Modules

 Services has been created as Maven modular project.
 PayDay-Demo is the parent project.
 Eureka, accounts-service, customers-service, transactions-service and notifications-service are the modules of the solution.
 Each module has its corresponding Dockerfile for docker image creation. docker-compose.yml is used to create services and run them in containers considering all the dependencies and network requirements.
+## Installation

+1. Maven

+Projects can be built using Maven locally.
+Locate payday-demo folder.
+And run ```mvn clean package```

+2. Docker

+To start services as docker containers run ```docker-compose up --build```

+## Usage

+After running locally or docker environment locate browser to http:localhost:5555/swagger-ui.html for REST API documentation of the API Gateway.
+Application configurations including ports can be changed in each modules application.properties file.

 ## To do